sk-shahnawaz/aspdotnet-template/README.md

 ## Known Issues

+- Containairization / Dockerization with HTTPS certification and PostgreSQL image
-- Containairization / Dockerization (TODO)
+- Containairization / Dockerization with HTTPS certification and SQL Server image

 ## Learning